Wednesday, October 12, 2016

 Send many apples, as a battalion

-and silvery green, thumping through the must,
+and silver green, thumping through the must,

 Sunset daub and the heart of swell are lent